sachinpal404/Music-store-report/README.md

  This project demonstrates that I could handle tough data tasks and explain my findings clearly and interestingly.
 This experience boosted my technical skills and improved how I share data insights effectively.

  # Files in this repository
- * " Music_Store_database " - PostgreSQL dump file that contains the given data
+ * " Music_Store_database.sql " - PostgreSQL dump file that contains the given data

  * " music store report.pptx " - presentation of all the requests and findings